aritraroy/UltimateAndroidReference/README.md

 * [Codota](https://www.codota.com/ide-plugin) - Supercharge your development workflow by getting great code examples directly in your IDE.
 The Codota plugin for IntelliJ lets you quickly find the best code examples for every API class or method
 * [Dagger IntelliJ Plugin](https://github.com/square/dagger-intellij-plugin) - An IntelliJ IDEA plugin for Dagger which provides insight into how injections and providers are used
 * [DevKnox](https://devknox.io/) - Autocorrect Security Issues As You Write Code
+* [Dex Count Gradle Plugin](https://github.com/KeepSafe/dexcount-gradle-plugin) - A Gradle plugin to report the number of method references in your APK on every build
+* [Dex Method Counts](https://github.com/mihaip/dex-method-counts) - Command-line tool to count per-package methods in Android .dex files
 * [DTO Generator](https://plugins.jetbrains.com/plugin/7834-dto-generator) - Data Transfer Object(DTO) generator that generates Java classes from the given feed
 * [DPI Love](http://dpi.lv/) - Get accurate DPI information on a wide range of Android devices
 * [Drawable Optimizer](https://github.com/fabiomsr/drawable-optimizer) - Gradle plugin to optimize png files and reduce resultant apk size within an Android project